JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 date: '2026-04-03'
 ---

-In the last blog I covered the high level overview of Robit.
-In this blog I will talk a bit more specifically on the build out of the server.
+Now that we know the high level overview of Robit, its time to cover the build out of the server.
 As I mentioned in the last blog the main goal for this project was to learn electron, so the work on the server was not the main focus for me.
-What I wanted to do was handle messages from discord channels and do some action based on what was observed.
+What I wanted the bot to do was handle messages from discord channels and perform some actions based on what was observed.

 ## Choosing a library

-I wrote this server in Node.js because I wanted the path of least resistence.
+This server was written in Node.js because it was the path of least resistence.
 By this point in my career I was completely preoccupied with JavaScript.
-Taking the time to setup a proper C# or Java server required more effort than creating someting in Node.
+Setting up a proper C# or Java server simply required more effort than using Node.
 To interact with discord I did a quick search and found [discord.js](https://discord.js.org/).
 As is typical, I spent the bare minimum amount of time to find the popular library.
 I did not consider any alternatives and learned the bare minimum about the library.
 The result, I build a system that ignored most of what the library I was pulling in had to offer.

-The way I used the library was to subscribe to any message on all channels for the server in question.
-At this point Robit would parse each message.
+The way I used the library involved subscribing to message events on all channels for the server in question.
+Then Robit would parse each message.
 If the message happened to start with `!robit` the server would proceed to process the message.
-Much has changed since I last looked at this project.
 Much of what I did was supported by default with the concept of [commands](https://discordjs.guide/legacy/slash-commands/advanced-creation) in discord.js.
 A little more time spent researching and I could have narrowed the surface area of my backend even more.

 ## Running the server

 This is another project where the supported runtime of the project changed overtime.
 Much like my like other projects, the entire configuation of this application was determined by a single JSON file.
 This configuration file had all of the permissions, actions, etc defined inside of it.
-In the beginning, this would only run on a local machine and assumed you would run the program using node while passing in the configuration file.
+In the beginning, this would only run on a local machine and assumed you would run the program using Node while passing in the configuration file.

 ```bash
 > node main.js myconfig.json